 Next step: Enable action

-Now that you've collected your data and created your visuals, it's time to share with the broader team and start turning data into action.
+Now that you've collected your data and created your visuals, it's time to share with the broader team.